 EU nationals are not required to apply for residency with the IND, only those coming from outside the European Union need to file an application with the immigration office.
 Several expat desks around the country can file the application on your behalf if you are moving to the Netherlands as a highly skilled worker for one of the larger employers in the region.
-This is true for new expats living in The Hague region (The Hague International Centre), Leiden (Expat Centre Leiden), Amsterdam (IN Amsterdam), South Netherlands region (Holland Expat Center) and Utrecht (Expat Center Utrecht).
+This is true for new expats living in The Hague region (The Hague International Centre), Leiden (Expat Centre Leiden), Amsterdam (IN Amsterdam), southern Netherlands region (Holland Expat Center), northern Netherlands region (International Welcome Center North) and Utrecht (Expat Center Utrecht).

 Municipal registration applies to anyone planning to stay longer than four months in the Netherlands, regardless if they are an EU national or from outside the European Union.
 For those not being employed under the highly-skilled worker program (who can have their immigration and residency handled by one of the expat desks listed above), registration requires a visit to the local administrative offices (city hall).

 The BRP (Municipal Personal Records Database) is the Dutch government database which is shared by various government agencies and contains personal information for all residents in the Netherlands.
 The database is updated whenever there is a change of address, birth, marriage, death or other event that may effect the resident’s legal status or the government services they are entitled to.
 A residence permit request is one of the first entries recorded in a newly arriving expat’s data file.
 The BRP is maintained by the Registration Office (Dienst Burgerzaken) at the local town hall (‘stadhuis’).